 The key with answering any of the ‘Why…?’ questions is to connect detailed research on the company with what you want to achieve on the placement.
 You should want to work for Unilever because of what you have learned about the company.

 With the ’Why Unilever?’ question, pick a subject area that appeals to you and try to demonstrate how it ties in with your own relevant work experience or interests.
 Are you impressed with its promises of sustainability?
 Why is that important to you?
-For example, if you’ve been working part time for an NGO dealing with the environment, think about what you enjoyed from this posting and use it to back up your love of Unilever’s sustainability projects.
+For example, if you’ve been working part time for an NGO dealing with the environment, think about what you enjoyed from this posting and use it to back up your love of Unilever’s sustainability strategy.

 It’s important to note that as an aspiring intern you are not expected to have fully worked out career aspirations yet: it is perfectly acceptable for you to say, for example, that you are choosing between sectors or between roles and that a placement with Unilever will help your decision-making.